 • the health or safety of any person . . ."

-• In all cases, written documentation explaining the situation must be provided to the Business Office who will obtain approval from the Controller or the VP of Finance, Operations & Administration.
+• In all cases, written documentation explaining the situation must be provided to the Business Office which will obtain approval from the Controller or the CFO.
 Additionally, the Policy requires that "competition as is practical, be obtained" during emergency procurements.

 • Other Exceptions

-• All exceptions outside of Sole Source, Bid Exemption, and Emergency Procurements will be considered an Unauthorized Procurement.
+• All exceptions outside of Sole Source, Bid Exemption, and Emergency Procurements must receive prior approval from the Controller or CFO.
+If prior approval is not received, it will be considered an unauthorized procurement.

 Unauthorized Procurements

-All commitments for goods and services other than those outlined in this Policy must have the prior approval of the Business Office.
+All commitments for goods and services other than those outlined in this Policy must have the prior approval of the controller or CFO.
 Those that do not may be considered unauthorized procurements.

-If a change in the quantity or dollar amount of an existing Purchase Order is required, it must be approved by the Business Office before the change is made.
+If a change in the quantity or dollar amount of an existing Purchase Order is required, it must be approved by the controller or CFO before the change is made.

-Corrective action for ratifying an unauthorized procurement is to request in writing through the Controller and the VP of Finance, Operations & Administration, that the President of the University approve the unauthorized transaction based on the written documentation provided.
+Corrective action for ratifying an unauthorized procurement is to request in writing through the Controller that the CFO and President (when applicable) of the University approve the unauthorized transaction based on the written documentation provided.
 In cases where this approval is not granted, it will become the personal responsibility of the individual who made the transaction.

 Additional Policies Regarding Purchases

-Cash Purchases: Individuals making cash purchases from their own funds for the University will be reimbursed by the Controller upon presentation of a properly prepared EPP Form and a bona fide receipt(s).
+Reimbursements: Individuals making purchases from their own funds for the University will be reimbursed by the Business Office upon presentation of a properly prepared EPP Form and a bona fide receipt(s).

-Cash Advances: If an employee receives a cash advance, upon completion of purchase the employee must submit a completed EPP Form within 10 business days with proper supporting documentation.
-Failure to do so may have their cash advance privileges suspended.
+Cash Advances: If an employee receives a cash advance upon completion of purchase, the employee must submit a completed EPP Form within 10 business days with proper supporting documentation.
+Failure to do so may result in suspension of their cash advance privileges.
+Any unused funds must be returned to the University cashier.

 Personal Acquisitions: The purchasing power of the University will not be used for personal acquisitions for administrative, faculty, and staff members.

-University Property: The Board of Trustees, the president, and the VP of Finance, Operations & Administration have control over the property of the University.
-As such, they have final jurisdiction over assignment or disposition of gifts made to the University for its general use, furniture, furnishings, household goods, and other items received as gifts by the University.
+University Property: The Board of Trustees, the President, and the CFO have control over the property of the University.
+As such, they have final jurisdiction over the assignment or disposition of gifts made to the University for its general use, furniture, furnishings, household goods, and other items received as gifts by the University.

-Alterations to the Physical Plant: Requisitions involving alterations to the University buildings or purchase of equipment that requires utility connections or alterations to buildings must be referred to the VP of Finance, Operations & Administration for technical review before being placed.
-Such Purchase Requisitions and written requests must have the signature of the director of the physical plant affixed.
+Alterations to the Physical Plant: Requisitions involving alterations to the University buildings or purchase of equipment that requires utility connections or alterations to buildings must be referred to the CFO for technical review before being placed.
+Such Purchase Requisitions and written requests must have the signature of the Director of Facility Asset Management.

-Insurance: The VP of Finance, Operations & Administration has the responsibility for placing and maintaining insurance policies of fire and extended damage, workers’ compensation, public liability, automobile, theft, travel, student athletic insurance, and other needs as they arise.
+Insurance: The CFO is responsible for placing and maintaining insurance policies of fire and extended damage, workers’ compensation, public liability, automobile, theft, travel, student athletic insurance, and other needs as they arise.
 Generally, University insurance policies cover University material only while on campus.
 Coverage is not provided for University material off campus.

-Some departments have insurance policies that are specific to their program; i.e., Social Work and Athletic Training.
+Some departments have insurance policies specific to their program, i.e., Social Work and Athletic Training.

 Purchasing Card